dhh1128/codecraft.co/headers-babies-and-bathwater.md

 	<li>Distinguish between public and private comments (using something a little slicker than javadoc), so that comments from the implementation can be carried across to the header as well.</li>
 </ul>
 I'm not sure headers like this would be worth creating for python, which often has code that's so simple it doesn't need a summary.
 But for large, complex codebases, I think this would be a real boon.
 If you've ever had to wrestle your way through half a million lines of C or java or C# without good headers, I'm guessing you know what I mean.

----

-Julie Jones (2013-09-10 23:15:45)

-I have been thinking about this from a different perspective, although it would be easy to extend to generating separate header files.
-I really like the self contained modules in languages like Java and C#.
-I think implementation in header files in C++ is a huge wart.
-What I want is everything in one file in one place.
-However, I want to be able to control the view of the module or class.
-When I look at is as client I just want to see the public interface (aka header).
-But when I need to see how something works I just want to drill down (think light table) and see more detail

----

-Ryan Marcus (2013-08-12 15:18:48)

-I generally agree with you -- but I had one question.

-What's the difference between the "automatically generated headers" you suggest and, say, JavaDocs?
-It seems like, in Java code (and in other languages via Doxygen), the part of a 3rd-party package you are supposed to look at for understanding is the documentation.
-This doesn't seem unreasonable to me.

-It seems like a header file provides an easy way to see function signatures.
-JavaDoc (and any good documentation engine) seems to do this for free, with the addition of providing multiple output formats and a standardized format for describing what those signatures mean.

-Is it this "code should be readable" idea?
-It seems like automatically generated header files wouldn't really be "code" (written by the user) anymore than JavaDoc output is "code."

-Please correct my misunderstanding. :)

-Thanks for the post -- very thought provoking.

----

-weberc2 (2013-08-12 16:28:16)

-When you describe how headers "ought to work", you're describing Ada's Specification/Body files.
-Specs contain the API details (the interface), and the Body contains the implementation.
-And you get that as a guarantee, enforced by the compiler.

----

-Daniel Hardman (2013-08-12 17:58:44)

-You may be different, Dougbert--but I wish all the C++ programmers I've worked with over the years were different in exactly the same way!
-It would be a lot more fun to code if they understood how to keep interfaces clean... :-)

----

-Daniel Hardman (2013-08-12 18:14:25)

-Ryan: thanks for the thoughtful response!

-You're right that javadoc overlaps quite a bit with the idea I'm suggesting.
-When I first discovered doxygen and javadoc long ago, I was infatuated with the tools, and I didn't see much gap between what they offered and the ideal I describe.

-However, some differences remain:

-- You can't compile against javadoc.
-Headers enable another programmer to not just understand the interface to your code, but to test his/her code against it, with full compiler enforcement.
-Headers or something similar is what you need to outsource a project without supplying implementation code.

-- I have become disillusioned with forms of communication external to the code itself.
-On several codebases that I've worked with, I've gone to significant effort to write good doc comments, and to set up doc generation--only to see this doc get ignored by developers.
-They simply won't pull up a browser to read docs if the code is in front of them.
-(This is less true of java, where most IDEs have hover text based on javadocs--but in C++, it's the unfortunate truth.)

-I do think there is a difference between generated headers and generated javadoc.
-Whether you call either or both of them "code", in one case you read the output with your code editor; in the other, you read with a browser.
-Also, in practice, the source for javadoc is checked into vcs, but not the output.
-So you can't browse the "code" output of javadoc in git logs.
-If you generated headers, you'd be checking them in to the vcs.

-Nonetheless, I think your point about generated docs is a good one and somewhat weakens the value of what I'm proposing.

----

-Daniel Hardman (2013-08-12 18:15:34)

-Thanks for the note.
-I'm unfamiliar with Ada, but you are the third person who's told me that.
-Which tells me that it was a memorable feature of the language.
-I wonder why it got discarded?

----

-Brady Kimball (@bradykimball) (2013-08-13 08:19:25)

-Good points.
-A few thoughts that I have on the matter include maintainability and syntactic cruft.
-Why have separated interfaces for every class unless you need to?
-Obviously, you should use interfaces for things like layer abstraction or collaborative projects with teams that you don't want to be dependent on.
-I know this is a dangerous assumption that every developer is savvy enough to understand when to use them, but I would argue that part of the point that some of these more terse languages is to work around manual busy work overhead.

-Your proposals at the end of the post are good food for thought as how to combat the maintenance and cruft issues.
-Maybe it is personal preference, but I prefer good developer documentation.
-This doesn't mean the developer needs to write a thesis on the class.
-Often, the method signatures are enough with a simple description of any prerequisites or post conditions are sufficient.

----

-Daniel Hardman (2013-09-12 19:55:59)

-Self-contained modules are nice, most of the time.
-However, I periodically write java classes that are 1k to 2k lines, and that starts to feel a bit cumbersome.
-Certainly I could decompose further, but sometimes I wish I could split the impl into several files in the way that C# partial classes supports.
-I like those partial classes; they're a nice way to keep the eventing for a UI class separate from the procedural code.
-Also, I don't think that a pure view is adequate if you want to share an interface with someone without sharing the implementation (e.g., to protect IP).

----

-Daniel Hardman (2013-08-13 16:54:03)

-Good point about pragmatism, Brady.
-Although it might be nice to be able to separate interface and impl on key classes, perhaps doing it for everything is overkill.

-I guess the developer docs vs. code question boils down to personal preference.
-I have never seen developers read docs consistently.
-They'll look up a prototype in a reference, but they like to be in the code rather than in some other tool.
-However, as I mentioned in the response to Ryan, modern IDEs often provide hover autoexpansion which makes this tool discrepancy vanish.

----

-dougbert (2013-08-12 12:10:21)

-I know what you mean.
-I really, really know what you mean.

-To me, the headers represent the INTERFACE, not the implementation of an object.
-Sometimes I put an adapter pattern between the INTERFACE and internal implementation - I don't what my consumer to make assumptions that he/she can use to touch inside my box.

-then again - I am a bit different